UnsavoryMaggot/Faxanadu-Retranslation/README.md

-Welcome to Faxanadu Restoration/Retranslation/Save Patch v1.05+!
+Welcome to Faxanadu Restoration/Retranslation/Save Patch v1.06+!

-Patch a Faxanadu (J) ROM to begin!
+Use LITE to patch Restoration or Retranslation v1.04, OR use NES to patch a Faxanadu (J) ROM to begin!

 Faxanadu Change Log

+v1.06+

+- Fix Title Screen color bug
+- Fix Ladder Jank

 v1.05+